chapmanb/bcbb/abstracts/bosc_2016_bcbio_cwl/chapman_bosc.md

 Running multi-step bioinformatics analyses requires coordinating software and data across a wide variety of heterogeneous computational resources.
-We've actively developed bcbio (<https://github.com/chapmanb/bcbio-nextgen>) for the past six years as a open, community built approach to creating variant calling, RNA-seq and small RNA analyses.
+We've actively developed bcbio (<https://github.com/chapmanb/bcbio-nextgen>) for the past six years as a open, community built approach to developing variant calling, RNA-seq and small RNA analyses.
 The complexity of supporting scalable parallel workflows has become a barrier to allowing bcbio to interact with other open source platforms.